ryanmcecil/popgen_ml_sweep_detection/ReadME.md

 ## Tools

-- Simulation of demographic models
+- Simulation of demographic models using [MSMS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2916717/) and [SLiM](https://messerlab.org/slim/).
-- Processing of simulated demographic models
+  - The code for doing so is in the `simulate` directory.
+An example for generating MSMS simulations can be found at the bottom of `simulate/popgen_simulators.py`.
+- Pre-processing simulations
+  - Contained in the `process` directory.
+Some of the different conversions implemented in `process/popgen_processors.py` are Imagene resizing and row sorting, zero padding, and trimming.
-- Training of CNN models
+- Implementing and training of StatML models on processed data
+  - The training and model code is in `models`.
+    - `models/popgen_mlmodels.py` contains the machine learning models.
-- IMplementation of common summary statistics
+    - `models/popgen_summary_statistics.py` contains implementations for common summary statistics.

 ## Acknowledgements